Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 Replace the Strimzi custom resources being converted

-Use the CLI help for more information on the API conversion tool, and the flags available for the convert-resource
+Use the CLI help for more information on the API conversion tool, and the flags available for the convert-resource command:

 bin/api-conversion.sh help